espressif/esptool/README.md

 See the [Advanced Options wiki page](https://github.com/espressif/esptool/wiki/Advanced-Options) for some of the more unusual esptool.py command line options.

+## Remote Serial Ports

+It is possible to connect to any networked remote serial port that supports [RFC2217](http://www.ietf.org/rfc/rfc2217.txt) (Telnet) protocol, or a plain TCP socket.
+See the [Remote Serial Ports wiki page](https://github.com/espressif/esptool/wiki/Remote-Serial-Ports) for details.

 ## Troubleshooting

 Flashing problems can be fiddly to troubleshoot.
 Try the suggestions here if you're having problems: